Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Summary and conclusion

 We also checked the systematic uncertainty in our analysis with the SZ power spectrum, which includes the impact of the mass bias and pressure profile model.
 The lower bound changes depending on the choice of these models.
-It indicates that the DDM model can be more accurately constrained only if the systematic uncertainties originating from the internal structures in galaxy clusters, such as contributions of non-thermal pressure and baryonic feedback effects, are well understood and modeled.
+This indicates that the DDM model can only be more accurately constrained if the systematic uncertainties originating from the internal structures in galaxy clusters ---such as contributions of nonthermal pressure and baryonic feedback effects--- are well understood and modeled.

-Finally, current studies based on weak lensing and galaxy clustering as low-redshift probes indicate that a lower $S_8$ value may be caused by a lower $\sigma_8$, not $\Omega_m$ \citep{snowmass2021-III}.
-To investigate this using SZ signal, additional high-resolution and high-sensitivity data will be needed, such as those of AdvACT and SPT-3G and upcoming Simons Observatory and CMB-S4.
+Finally, current studies based on weak lensing and galaxy clustering as low-redshift probes indicate that a lower $S_8$ value may be caused by a lower $\sigma_8$, and not a lower $\Omega_m$ \citep{snowmass2021-III}.
+To investigate this using the SZ signal, additional high-resolution and high-sensitivity data will be needed, such as those of AdvACT and SPT-3G and the upcoming Simons Observatory and CMB-S4.